Is it worth visiting Humla and Limi Valley Nepal?

 5. Home of the varied flora and fauna

-Pine trees, blooming flowers of rhododendrons forest are the most noticeable amongst the others on your trekking trip.
+Pine trees, blooming flowers of rhododendrons forests are the most noticeable amongst the others on your trekking trip.

-Gazing yaks, cows, and herd of sheep returning from the border carrying the heavy commercial packages makes the background vibrant.
+Gazing at yaks, cows, and a herd of sheep returning from the border carrying the heavy commercial packages makes the background vibrant.
 Yak and sheep are mainly used in this region for commercial purposes.

 6. View of impressive rivers and lakes

 Humla is very rich in water resources.
-On your trip you will be trespassing across the banks of Karnali river.
+On your trip, you will be crossing the banks of the Karnali River.
 As you cross the wooden suspension bridge, you will notice the emerald green Karnali below the bridge.
-Karnali River is the longest river in Nepal.
+The Karnali River is the longest in Nepal.

-Besides Karnali River, you will also see other small but popular rivers of this region such as Chumsa River, Sali River, Tagtsi Khola, Nyingchhu River, Tshongsa River, Takhor River, etc. All these rivers are the main reasons besides making your hike completely wonderful.
+Besides the Karnali River, you will also see other small but popular rivers of this region, such as the Chumsa River, the Sali River, Tagtsi Khola, Nyingchhu River, Tshongsa River, Takhor River, etc. All these rivers are the main reasons, besides making your hike completely wonderful.

 7. Crossing the Challenging High Altitude Passes